secretsharer/YouMachine-Capstone/README.md

 Spoiler Alert: It worked!
 I created the emulator, complete with API/socketing to make Ubot speak.
 With some help from the Ada staff and advisors, we also trained YouMachine (ubot+) using char-rnn and some extensive Sci-Py libraries and TensorFlow.
 Caveat: I disconnected the Flask API we built that provided the messages from the training-model.
 The responses were so unpredicatble and sometimes offensive that I was really freaked out!
 (My sent messages were never that scary!)

-**Ubot conneted to the speech emulator API: https://youmachine.herokuapp.com/**  (Curent version is pptimized for Chrome.
+**Ubot conneted to the speech emulator API: https://youmachine.herokuapp.com/**  (Current version is optimized for Chrome.
 Turn up the volume to hear Ubot speak.)

 **Coming soon...**